Sharp Spectral Gap Estimates on Manifolds under Integral Ricci Curvature Bounds: Abstract

 \section{Abstract}

 We prove sharp spectral gap estimates on compact manifolds with integral curvature bounds.
-We generalize the results of Kröger \cite{kroger1992spectral} as well as of Bakry and Qian \cite{bakry2000some} to the case of integral curvature and confirm the conjecture in \cite{ramos2020zhong} for the case $n \geq 3$.
+We generalize the results assuming a lower Ricci curvature bounds to the integral curvature setting.
+In doing so, we confirm a conjecture raised in \cite{ramos2020zhong}.
+This completes the picture of lower bounds on the spectrum of the Laplacian, assuming an integral curvature bound.